Edmond Gondinet

-Edmond Gondinet (7 March 1828 – 19 November 1888) was a French playwright and librettist.
+Edmond Gondinet (born 7 March 1828 in Laurière, Haute-Vienne, France) was a French playwright and librettist.
 This author, nearly forgotten today, produced forty plays of which several were successful.
 He collaborated with Alphonse Daudet and Eugène Labiche, among others.

+He was a writer, known for True Romance (1993) and Un viaggio di piacere (1922).

+He died on 19 November 1888 in Neuilly, France.